ostrodmit/testing-without-recovery/README.md

-# Near-Optimal Model Discrimination with Non-Disclosure
+# Near-Optimal Model Discrimination with Non-Disclosure Property

 Matlab implementation of numerical experiments from the paper